-What is EGTC GO and how it operates
+What is EGTC GO and the way it operates

 Our territory is located in the extreme east of Italy (in the Friuli-Venezia Giulia region) and in the extreme west of Slovenia (Goriška), it embraces the Soča/Isonzo river and lies between the hills of Brda/Collio and the Karst.